Jelly-RDF/pyjelly/docs/getting-started.md

 {{ code_example('rdflib/07_serialize_flat.py')}}

-The flat method transmits the data as a continuous sequence of individual statements (i.e., triples or quads), keeping the simplicity and order of the data.
+The flat method transmits the data as a continuous sequence of individual statements (i.e., triples or quads), keeping its the simplicity and order.
 For more precise control over frame serialization you can use [lower-level API](api.md)

 ### Serializing a stream of graphs